UK Schools Speaker Programme

 La Sainte Union School, London

-To thank them for their dedication, speakers are invited to take part in a monthly enrichment programme, giving them a chance to get together, share experiences and enjoy events covering a wide range of cultural topics.
-Interest in the cultural content of these events is always great, as is the opportunity for our speakers to spend time together over coffee and tea afterwards.
+In April 2013, the Holocaust & Anti Racism Department of the London Jewish Cultural Centre formed a partnership with the Holocaust Educational Trust in order to rationalise the speaker programme.
+As of April 2013, Holocaust Educational Trust has taken responsibility for the speaker programme and the London Jewish Cultural Centre now provides a new enrichment programme giving survivors a chance to get together, share experiences and enjoy events covering a wide range of cultural topics.
+Interest in the cultural context of these events is always great, as is the opportunity for our speakers to spend time together over coffee and tea afterwards.